Kentucky Kingdom: Opening

-Rapid growth (1989–97)
+Rapid growth

 The rights to operate Kentucky Kingdom were purchased by Ed Hart and a group of investors in April 1989.
 Hart was a local businessman who had renovated two buildings in Louisville's Highlands neighborhood.
-After Kentucky Kingdom closed, he was contacted by the Bank of Canada, who wanted him to reopen the park.
-Hart initially declined, because of the stories of Kentucky Kingdom's failure, but later changed his mind.
+After Kentucky Kingdom closed, he was contacted by the National Bank of Canada, who offered to be the senior lender if he reopened the park.
+Hart initially declined, discouraged by the stories of Kentucky Kingdom's failure, but later changed his mind.
 Hart's first step was paying the 227 vendors and contractors that were unpaid before.
-On December 15, 1989, the new operators decided to exercise an option in their deal with the Fair Board to lease an additional 13 acres so that the park could be expanded.
+In December 1989, the new operators decided to exercise an option in their deal with the Fair Board to lease an additional 13 acres so that the park could be expanded.

 Kentucky Kingdom reopened for the 1990 season on June 13, with an estimated 2,000 people visiting the park on the first day of the season.
-While all the rides from the 1987 season were sold, the Starchaser indoor roller coaster had remained on-site at the amusement park allowing Hart to purchase it back.
-Additionally, new rides were added including Bluebeard's Bounty, The Enterprise, Whirling Dervish (later renamed Breakdance), and The Vampire roller coaster.
-The Tin Lizzies antique car ride reused the same track as the former car ride, Pontiac's Tin Lizzy Junction, while new antique cars were added in 1995 which were formerly used at Opryland USA in Tennessee.
+While all the rides from the 1987 season were sold, Starchaser, the park's indoor roller coaster, had remained on-site at Kentucky Kingdom, allowing Hart to repurchase and reclaim it.
+Additionally, new flat rides were added, including Blackbeard's Bounty, The Enterprise, Whirling Dervish (later renamed 'Breakdance'), as well as The Vampire, a roller coaster.
+The Tin Lizzies antique car ride reused the same track as the former car ride, Pontiac's Tin Lizzy Junction, while new antique cars were added in 1995, having been previously used at Opryland USA in Tennessee.
 In 1991, the park opened the Flying Dutchman, a wooden shoe-swing ride that was relocated from Kings Island.